bdavez/AI-Memory-Layer/README.md

 - Memory-debug.html integration
 - Control-plane hooks for multi-agent systems
 - Compiler integration for agent workflows
-- and much much more feature to come
+- and many more features to come
 ---
 The private implementation lives in a separate branch and is not included here.